Code-Institute-Submissions/Coffee-Compass/README.md

 - I ran the CSS through a CSS checker and no errors found [CSS Checker](https://jigsaw.w3.org/css-validator/)
 - I ran the code through a HTML checker and no errors found with only warnings for no "H" titles in certain sectiona elements.
 This was left empty due to them being dymanically filled with Javascript.
 [HTML Checker](https://validator.w3.org/nu/#l96c39)
 - There were nono errors found when running the Javascript through [JSHint](https://jshint.com/) only warnings that I was using ES6 syntax that may not be compatable to all browsers.
+- Throughout the entire project, I was also using console.log's to ensure JS code was working as well as inspecting Chrome Developer Tools and display settings to ensure that the site was responsive.

 ## Deployment
 - Open the GitHub console